mozilla/bugbug/README.md

 **testing** To use the model to classify a given bug, you can run `python -m scripts.bug_classifier defect --bug-id ID_OF_A_BUG_FROM_BUGZILLA`.

-### Training using Taskcluster (Mozilla's resources)
+### Training on Taskcluster (Mozilla's CI platform)

-In some situations, it is necessary to test and train a model using bigger resources (using Taskcluster).
-This is currently only supported in Github Pull requests and to do this, simply include the model's name after the keyword **Train on Taskcluster:** in the Pull request's description.
+You could run the model training task on the CI.
+To do this, simply include `Train on Taskcluster: <model name>` in the Pull request's description.

-#### Example with the `spambug` model
+#### Example

-The following statement would need to be included somewhere in the Pull request description, ideally at the bottom:
+To train the `spambug` model on Taskcluster, you need to add the following line in the Pull request description, ideally at the bottom:

 ```
 Train on Taskcluster: spambug
 ```

-There are a few things to consider when training a model on Taskcluster on a GitHub Pull Request:
+There are a few things to consider when training a model on Taskcluster:

+- This is currently only supported in GitHub Pull requests.
 - The training task will be re-run every time you push to the branch linked to the Pull Request.
-It is wise to limit the number of times you push to avoid unnecessary training and wastage of resources.
+Limiting the number of times you push is wise to avoid unnecessary training and resource wastage.
+Alternatively, you could temporarily remove the "Train on Taskcluster" keyword from the Pull Request description.
 - Currently, the training task extracts only the model's name and does not consider arguments.

 ### Running the repository mining script